 Vaux-le-Vicomte celebrates Easter – March 31 & April 1 & 2

-This year, the Château de Vaux-le-Vicomte invites every child, outfitted with a chef’s toque, to participate in a giant treasure hunt, ending in an Egg hunt!
-Numerous activities and workshops will be offered to our future chefs, as well as a chocolate sculpture exhibition inside the château.
-For our 50th anniversary of opening to the public, the younger generations of the owners’ families will be on hand to meet the visitors while participating in games in the gardens!
-Learn more!
+This year, the Château de Vaux-le-Vicomte invited every child, outfitted with a chef’s toque, to participate in a giant treasure hunt, ending in an Egg hunt!
+Numerous activities and workshops were offered to our future chefs, as well as an Easter exhibition inside the château.
+For our 50th anniversary of opening to the public, the younger generations of the owners’ families were on hand to meet the visitors while participating in games in the gardens!